INFANTRY AT-WEAPONS PART 1:

 Sokaisupullo M/44 (Blinding Bottle M/44)

-At year 1936 Captain Kaarlo Tuurna of Engineer Battalion started testing explosives against armour.
-He came to conclusion that 500 grams of TNT (trinitrotoluene) was enough to break 12-mm thick armour plate if pressed against it.
-The conclusion was that satchel charge with explosive charge corresponding 800 grams of TNT was the smallest practical useful size.
-This equalled well to bundle of six old German M/16 stick hand grenades:
+Year 1936 Captain Kaarlo Tuurna, who served in Engineer Battalion (Pioneeripataljoona) started testing explosive charges against armour.
+He came to conclusion that 500 grams of TNT (trinitrotoluene, the de facto standard military explosive of that time) was enough to break 12-mm thick armour plate if pressed against it.
+The conclusion was that satchel charge with explosive charge corresponding 800 grams of TNT was the smallest practical useful explosive charge size for antitank-grenade to be used against armoured vehicles.
+This was closely equal to bundle of six old German M/1917 stick hand grenades:

 A) Factory-made satchel charges:

-When Finns first started mass-production of satchel charges in December of 1939 the fuse system used in them was not so sophisticated but reliable: Detonator number 8 with 4,5-cm long fuse wire, which had a piece of sulphur (similar as used in ordinary matches) cast in its end.
-This fuse had been coated with paraffin to protect it from moisture.
-This special fuse type nicknamed "tikkukaramelli" (="lollipop") was used in satchel charges manufactured in December of 1939 and in January of 1940.
+When the Finns first started mass-production of satchel charges in December of 1939 the fuse system used in them was not yet very sophisticated, but reliable: Detonator number 8 with 4.5-cm long cord, which had a piece of sulphur (similar as used in ordinary matches) cast in its end.
+The fuse had also been coated with paraffin to protect it from moisture.
+This special fuse type nicknamed "tikkukaramelli" (="lollipop") was used in satchel charges manufactured in December of 1939 - January of 1940.
 During those two months around 250,000 - 300,000 of these fuses were manufactured for satchel charges.
-Soon "Tikkukaramelli"-fuse was replaced with stick handgrenade fuses more commonly used in Finnish satchel charges.
+Troops started receiving this first version of industrially manufactured satchel charge in mid-December of 1939.
+But already in end of January of 1940 "tikkukaramelli"-fuse was replaced with stick hand grenade fuses more commonly used in manufacturing of Finnish satchel charges.
+Since components loaned from stick hand grenades made satchel charge much easier to use, this was a notable improvement to the design.

 End of January 1940 the Finns adopted the handle and detonator part of domestic stick hand grenade M/32 as triggering system of satchel charge.
 With their simple and effective structure and 5.5 second delay these parts of M/32 stick hand grenade suited well to be used with satchel charges.
 Later also detonator and handle parts of Finnish stick hand grenade M/41, which also had 5,5-second delay, were used as detonators of factory-made satchel charges.
-Presumably also detonator and handle parts of German Sa/24 stick hand grenades (about half-a-million of which were bought from Germany during Continuation War) were used in this way.
+It has been suggested that later also detonator and handle parts of German Sa/24 stick hand grenades (about half-a-million of which were bought from Germany during Continuation War) may have been used in manufacturing of satchel charges, but this seems unlikely.

 Measurements of Finnish factory-made satchel charges: